 Card and Profile Compliance Test Benches for Unsoldered M2M eUICCs

-To make sure that M2M devices in the field do not fail, it is very important to test the UICC extensively before it is soldered.
-On our Connectivity Test Center, we offer several test benches which help you to prove profile interoperability according SIMalliance specification as well as GlobalPlatform card compliancy.
+To make sure that M2M devices in the field do not fail, it is very important to test the UICC extensively before soldering.
+We offer several test benches for our Connectivity Test Center that help you to prove profile interoperability according to SIMalliance specifications as well as GlobalPlatform card compliance.

 Figure 1: Test setup for M2M eUICC card compliance testing

-The part of the GSMA SGP.11 focusing on testing SM-DP and SM-SR interfaces (off-card interfaces) we offer in a separate test bench:
+The part of the GSMA SGP.11 that focusses on testing SM-DP and SM-SR interfaces (off-card interfaces), is offered in a separate test bench:

 Download Compliance Testing Brochure

 Interoperability Testing and Customer-Specific Testing of M2M eUICCs

 eUICC soldered into the M2M device